Old World charm and contemporary flair: Lisbon’s Beato district

 The French are the next largest group of international home buyers in Lisbon, accounting for about 20% of purchases.
 French citizens are drawn to Lisbon for its accessibility, balmy climate, world-class food and wine, and tax breaks.

-British citizens have enjoyed a long history of vacationing in Portugal and many are now seeking holiday homes or making a permanent move to take advantage of the warm, subtropical climate and well-rounded lifestyle offerings.
-Approximately 10% of international property sales are to British buyers.
+British citizens have enjoyed a long history of holidaying in Portugal and many are now seeking holiday homes or making a permanent move to take advantage of the warm, subtropical climate and well-rounded lifestyle offerings.
+Approximately 10% of international property sales go to British buyers.

-Access to international schools is another draw for international home buyers in Beato.
-There are seven international schools throughout Lisbon that teach US, UK, and IB curriculum.
+Access to international schools is another draw for international home buyers in Beato as there are seven international schools throughout Lisbon that teach US, UK and IB curricula.
 The primary languages of instruction are English, French, German, Swedish, and Russian.

-As one of the oldest neighborhoods in Lisbon, Beato is home to several notable heritage sights.
-One of the most beautiful and unique is the Museu Nacional do Azulejo (National Tile Museum), which shares the intriguing history of Portuguese tile making.
-The museum is housed in a centuries-old former convent and the permanent and temporary exhibits tell the rich history of Portugal’s famous tiles.
+As one of the oldest neighborhoods in Lisbon, Beato is home to several notable heritage sites.
+One of the most beautiful and unique is the Museu Nacional do Azulejo, which shares the intriguing history of Portuguese tile making.
+The museum is housed in a centuries-old former convent and the permanent and temporary exhibits tell the rich history of Portugal’s world-famous tiles.
 The museum has a cafeteria with a lovely garden terrace, as well as a gift shop, library, and educational services.